celinediks/get_next_line/README.md

 First, clone my repository on your computer via the green "code" button on top of this page.
 All the functions can be compiled using my main.c file.
-Create a .txt file of your own choice where my function will read from
+Create a "test.txt" file with some text of your own choice which my get_next_line function will read from.
+You can also choose a buffer size of you own choice, add this in the compiling part at the question marks in "BUFFER_SIZE=??"
-- run <code>...</code> to
+- run <code>gcc get_next_line.c get_next_line_utils.c main.c -D BUFFER_SIZE=?? && ./a.out</code> to compile
+- to print multiple lines, add some lines of  <code> printf("%s", get_next_line(fd)); </code> in my main.